netxms/netxms-doc/admin/device-backup.rst

    (``/api/oxidized/nodes``) that Oxidized uses as its HTTP source to retrieve the list of devices to back up.

-3. When the administrator registers a node for backup, |product_name| maps the node's vendor to an Oxidized model name (see :ref:`oxidized-vendor-model-map`) and stores the mapping as custom attributes on the node.
+3. When a node is registered for backup (via the ``Hook::RegisterForConfigurationBackup`` script during configuration poll),
+   |product_name| resolves the Oxidized model name from the node's properties
+   (see :ref:`oxidized-model-resolution`) and stores the mapping as custom attributes on the node.

 4. Oxidized periodically polls the ``/api/oxidized/nodes`` endpoint to get the current list of registered devices, then connects to each device on its